 Significance.
 Null hypotheses.
 P-values.
 Normal distributions.
 Tricky stuff!

-Wouldn't it be great if it was possible to *visualize* these, and really understand them?
+Wouldn't it be great if it was possible to *visualize* these concepts, and really understand them?

-Our analysis process does let the student perform a hypothesis test, the result of which is the experimental significance.
+Our analysis process lets students perform hypothesis tests, the result of which is the experimental significance.

-But it's built up as a step-by-step tutorial, which using interactive animations provides the student with the challenges and information that can lead to a real understanding of the process.
+But analysis in DataClassroom is built up as a step-by-step tutorial, which using interactive animations provides the student with the challenges and information that can lead to a real understanding of the process.

 The "P-slider", one of the widgets they'll play with